-Zenor, a Democrat, was the representative for Indiana's 3rd congressional district from 1905 to 1907.
+Zenor was the representative for Indiana’s 3rd congressional district and was a Democrat.
+He served from 1905 to 1907.

 From Mar 1897 to Mar 1907, Zenor missed 125 of 738 roll call votes, which is 16.9%.
 This is better than the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.

 |Dec 1901-Feb 1902||19||1||5.3%||7th|